How to Remove Viruses from Your Mac Computer?

 2. Remove Suspicious Applications

 Next to browser extensions, applications are the favorite source to infect Mac devices.
 If you have recently downloaded an app that turns out to be an infection source, uninstall it instantly.
-Here are steps to uninstall apps on Mac:
+Here are the steps to uninstall apps on a Mac:

 Step 1.
 Go to the Applications folder and drag-n-drop the app to the Trash folder.

 Step 2.
-After that, go to the ~/Library folder, navigate the Application Support for the files related to the problematic app, and drag them to the Trash.
+After that, go to the ~/Library folder, navigate to the Application Support for the files related to the problematic app, and drag them to the Trash.

 Step 3.
-Open the Launch Agents and Launch Daemons folders and remove files related to the app from there too.
+Open the Launch Agents and Launch Daemons folders and remove files related to the app from there, too.

-There is a problem with this app uninstallation method.
+There is a problem with this app’s uninstallation method.
 If you delete legitimate app files by mistake, it can create a huge problem.
 Therefore, we recommend you use CleanMyMac X to remove all traces of the infected apps with a click.

 You simply have to download CleanMyMac X and click Uninstaller.
 Check the box next to the culprit’s application name and click Uninstall to remove all files related to the app.